dividohq/finance-plugin-woocommerce/readme.txt

  == Changelog ==
+Version 2.3.4
+Fix: Adding SKU to the products array.

 Version 2.3.2
 Fix: convert product prices passed as strings to floating point variables for math operations in widget inclusion.